Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 Frequently Asked Questions About High-Ceiling Church Audio Systems

-Because sound reflects multiple times from ceilings and walls, creating excessive reverberation that reduces speech intelligibility.
+Because sound reflects repeatedly from ceilings and walls, creating prolonged reverberation that reduces speech intelligibility.

 Yes.
-DSP helps optimize EQ settings, suppress feedback, control resonances, and improve loudspeaker synchronization.
+DSP helps optimize EQ settings, suppress feedback, control resonances, and improve loudspeaker system synchronization.